bobbyiliev/101-linux-commands-ebook/ebook/en/content/026-the-w-command.md

 # The `w` command

-The `w`  command displays information about the users currently on the machine and their [processes](https://www.computerhope.com/jargon/p/process.htm).
+The `w`  command displays information about the users that are currently active on the machine and their [processes](https://www.computerhope.com/jargon/p/process.htm).

 ### Examples:

-1. Running the **w** command with no [arguments](https://www.computerhope.com/jargon/a/argument.htm) shows a list of logged on users and their processes.
+1. Running the `w` command without [arguments](https://www.computerhope.com/jargon/a/argument.htm) shows a list of logged on users and their processes.

 ```
 w